Nomtt/SC1015_MiniProject_ECDS8/README.md

 - Decision Tree Classification, Random Forest Classification (LEARNT), k-clustering (LEARNT)
 - Observed how adding more features improves accuracy but risks overfitting with 4 different models with increasing feature complexity (X, X2, X3, X4)
 - Understanding and usage of Accuracy and Hyperparameters
-- New evaluation Metrics for KClustering, for instance, KMeans Inertia, Silhouette Score and Elbow Methods(WCSS)
+- New evaluation Metrics for our machine learning models.

 ## Future Improvements
 - Improve data balance